COVID-19 Modified Operations Plan & Matrix

 Cohorting Modifications not necessary Modifications not necessary if social distancing is followed Modifications necessary

-• Per DOJ guidance, face covering required at all times in all indoor environments
+• Required at all times in all indoor environments

 • Face covering required when social distancing is not possible outdoors